nhrones/Clock/README.md

 # Clock

-The Dot-Clock Typescript code in the `src` folder is heavily commented.
+The Dot-Clock Typescript code in the 'src' folder is heavily commented.
 I built this as a learning exercise for a grandson who was taking computer science at UGA.
 The interesting bits was reducing V8 garbage collection by building a resource-pool of dots.
 `See: /src/dotPool.ts`